shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/ad-tags.md

 Even though it looks like a piece of the tag is commented out with "!–", this isn't really the case.
 Some scripting engines, including those for JavaScript, allow the script statements to be enclosed in a comment.
 Then a browser that doesn't recognize the JavaScript element will ignore the comment, but others will execute it.
 This particular faux comment is passing information to the Google ad server in order to determine the right ad to show on the page.

-A publisher provides alternate content for browsers with JavaScript disabled.
+### A publisher provides alternate content for browsers with JavaScript disabled

 ```
 <SCRIPT type="text/javascript"